The A.V. Club

 Tumblr

-Hurts so good: A year in pans from our chief film critic

-Photo: Fox
+Photo: Warp Records

 Newswire